J. A. Prestwich Industries: Motorcar engines

 JAP engines were extensively used in cyclecars in the 1910 to 1914 period when they were popular with small manufacturers.
 In 1914 JAP announced a new engine made specifically for the cyclecar: a V-twin of 90mm bore and 85mm stroke (1082cc).
 The engine had a larger flywheel than the motorcycle engine and an enclosed magneto drive.
 The engine was illustrated fitted to a Morgan three-wheeler.

 In light of JAP's development of high-powered light engines for speedway, some low volume pre-war car manufacturers, including G.N., T.B., Morgan Motor Company and Reliant, used JAP engines to power their vehicles.

 This use of the JAP extended into motor racing after WWII.
 Most were used in specialist UK lightweight formulas, or more extensively in Formula 3 and Formula 2 racing and in hillclimbing after developments by John Cooper.
 Cooper cars powered by JAP engines won the British Hill Climb Championship for eleven consecutive years.

-In its later life, JA Prestwich produced components for other vehicle manufacturers, including the cylinder head for the Lotus Cortina and the early versions of the Ford-based Lotus Elan engine.
+In its later life, J. A. Prestwich produced components for other vehicle manufacturers, including the cylinder head for the Lotus Cortina and the early versions of the Ford-based Lotus Elan engine.